-The analytical laboratory will perform the detailed qualitative and quantitative chemical analyses specified in Section 6.4.2 of this closure plan.
+The analytical laboratory will perform the detailed qualitative and quantitative chemical analyses specified in Section 6.4.2.
 The analytical laboratory will have:

-- a. a documented comprehensive QA/QC program; - b. technical analytical expertise; - c. a document control/records management plan; and - d. the capability to perform data reduction, validation, and reporting.
+- a. a documented comprehensive QA/ QC program;, - b. technical analytical expertise, - c. a document control and records management plan; and - d. the capability to perform data reduction, validation, and reporting.

-The selection of the analytical testing methods identified in Table G.26-4 is based on the following considerations:
+The selection of the analytical testing methods identified in Table G.12-5 was based on the following considerations:

-- e. the physical form of the waste; - constituents of concern; - g. required detection limits (e.g., regulatory thresholds); and - h. information requirements (e.g., waste classification).
+- e. the physical form of the waste; - f. constituents of concern; - g. required detection limits (e.g., regulatory thresholds); and - h. information requirements (e.g., waste classification).